MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex9_Investigate.md

 1. Select the **Entities** tab and review the *Account* and *Host* entities that we mapped within the KQL query from the previous exercise. **Hint:** If no entities are shown, refresh the page.

 1. Select the **Alerts** tab.
-For the *Sysmon Startup RegKey* alert, slide right using the bar and notice the **View playbooks** link.
+For the *MDE Startup RegKey* alert, slide right using the bar and notice the **View playbooks** link.
 This allows manual execution of a playbook from the alert, rather than triggering it from the *Automated response* tab within an Analytics rule.

 1. From the left pane, scroll down and select the **Investigate** button. **Hint:** If the icons are too small for your screen, select **(+)** to magnify them.

-1. Hover the **WIN2** entity icon and wait for new *exploration queries* to be shown.
+1. Hover the **WIN1** entity icon and wait for new *exploration queries* to be shown.
 It looks that *Related Alerts* has more data on it.
 Select the name of the exploration query **Related Alerts** to bring them to the investigation graph or select **Events >** to investigate them with a KQL query.

 1. When you select an entity, a window on the right opens for more detailed information.
 Review the **Info** page.

 1. Select **Timeline** button.
 Hover the first two incidents and see which things on the graph occurred at what point in time.

-1. Select **Entities** button and review the *Entities* and *Alerts* related to *WIN2*.
+1. Select **Entities** button and review the *Entities* and *Alerts* related to *WIN1*.

 1. Close the investigation graph by selecting the **X** in the top right of the page.